i-eba/BudgetTracker/README.md

 4. **View Reports**: Check your spending patterns and financial health on the Reports screen
 5. **Export Data**: Export your financial data to CSV from the Reports screen

+## Project Status

+The app is currently functional with all core features implemented:
+- User authentication
+- Transaction management
+- Budget tracking
+- Financial reporting
+- Data synchronization

 ## Acknowledgements

-- This app was created as a learning project.
+- This app was created as a learning project
 - Icons are from Google's Material Design icon set

-Retrieved transaction: Transaction(id=19, amount=200.0, description=Fun, date=Fri Apr 18 16:17:33 PDT 2025, categoryId=4, isIncome=false, userId=ZpHyEgoEz7PABM7o4f2AeXJytyx2)
-Retrieved transaction: Transaction(id=18, amount=3400.0, description=Payme, date=Fri Apr 18 14:36:18 PDT 2025, categoryId=8, isIncome=true, userId=ZpHyEgoEz7PABM7o4f2AeXJytyx2)

-ReportPresenter: Calculating spending for 0 expense transactions out of 0 total
-ReportPresenter: No real spending data, creating sample data from categories